YourRoots by Genomelink

 Spouse(s): Arthur Reed

-In 1801, Charity Reed entered the world in Forsyth County, North Carolina, USA, born to Alston Giles Phillips and Wilma Ruth Garner.
-Charity Reed married Arthur Reed, and had children including Emma Amie Reade.
-Charity Reed passed away in 1870 in Miller, Bradley County, Arkansas, USA.
+In 1801, Charity Reed entered the world in Forsyth County, North Carolina, USA, born to Alston Giles Phillips And Wilma Ruth Garner.
+Charity Reed married Arthur Reed, and had children including Amey Brown.
+Charity Reed passed away in 1870 in Friendship, Cleveland County, Arkansas, United States of America.

 Find more search results for Charity Reed